 For the remainder of the day I couldn’t focus, I was scared.
 I felt like I was doing my best but felt defeated at the same time.
 On my walk back home, I did what I always do when I’m feeling down — get an ice cream cone from Salt & Straw in Hayes Valley, San Francisco.

-That night, while slouched on my couch, I browsed around for a content marketing course.
+That night, while slouched on my couch, I browsed around for a content marketing course that taught how to write SEO blog posts.
 I stared at the checkout page and saw the course was $700 USD.
 I took a gulp, clicked buy, and prayed this would work out.

 In this article, I’m going to show you exactly how I did it.